jls83/reconciliation/README.md

 ## Usage

-Invoke the program using one of the following:
+Clone this repository, then invoke the program using one of the following:

 * `$ python main.py`
     - Will look for `recon.in` in the parent folder and write to `recon.out` in the parent folder